Research Which Requires Review by IRB

 If an activity meets the definition of research involving human subjects, the Principal Investigator must submit an application for CPHS review and approval.

-When in doubt whether an activity requires CPHS review and approval, the Principal Investigator must communicate to the ORSC Staff in writing with a summary of the proposal including at least the objectives and methods of the activity.
-The ORSC Director or designee will review the information and make a determination whether or not the described activity meets the definition of research involving human subjects.
+When in doubt whether an activity requires CPHS review and approval, the Principal Investigator must communicate to the CPHS staff in writing with a summary of the proposal including at least the objectives and methods of the activity.
+The IRB director or designee will review the information and make a determination whether or not the described activity meets the definition of research involving human subjects.
 If in doubt, the CPHS Staff will consult the IRB Chair.
-The ORSC Director or designee will provide the investigator written notification with the final determination.
+The IRB Director or designee will provide the investigator written notification with the final determination.

 1. 45 CFR 46.102

 3. 38 CFR 16.102